 - Is the venue being considered (and its related facilities) accessible to guests in wheelchairs?
 Is it comfortable for others with special mobility sight or hearing concerns?

 - Is the venue one that has messages of welcome or exclusion?
 A bar, hotel, church or temple might carry different messages of who is and who is not welcome.
-A venue that requires private transportation to get to it might exclude some.
-Knowing the history of a place, and sharing it with guests might deepen a message of cultural consciousness (even if the cultural history of venue includes negative chapters).

 - Does the core content of the program consider different populations on campus or is it focused narrowly on specific cultural identities?
 If the latter, is that a deliberate and celebrated program design to meet a chosen interest or need (e.g. “China Night”, “Sophomore Semi-formal”, “Transgender Awareness Week”) versus a poorly considered plan (e.g. a poetry night promoted as the “Best of the Valley Poets” with all 8 presenters being 25 yr.old, able-bodied, white, English speaking only, Episcopalian lesbians born in Amherst).
 Consider inclusiveness as often as possible.